 When the towns of the Colca valley were founded as “reducciones” in 1570, a church was built in the main square.
 Today, these 14 towns have their own festival calendars, which are closely tied to agricultural cycles of planting and harvest.
 One of the Colca’s most distinctive festivals is when men dress up in long skirts to dance the Baile de Wititi, usually at the start of the rainy season and continuing through the Carnival festivities in February.

 Enhance your trip to Arequipa and the Colca Canyon with an overnight stay in one of the valley towns.
-Lodges are clustered close to typical towns such as Yanque, Coporaque, Chivay, and Cabanaconde.
-You’ll enjoy a good night’s rest in the shadows of glacier-capped peak and a tranquil day away from the crowds.
+The following are our preferred hotels.

 Choices for dining in the Colca Canyon are limited, but adequate for one or two nights.
 Most Colca Canyon lodges offer on-site restaurants serving a la carte or buffet style meals.
 Towns such as Chivay and Yanque offer a greater selection.